-- i.
-Materials should be compatible with the architectural cladding of existing landmarks and the historic context of Mt.
-Vernon, Woodlawn Estate, historic Gum Springs, and related historic neighborhoods and places. - ii.
-Façade treatments should utilize warm color materials, such as red brick, stone, wood, stucco (as accent), and metal cladding/fascia. - iii.
-Façade treatments can incorporate the use of motifs and ornamentation on building façades, such as architectural accents, provided that it fits with traditional architectural styles and elements. - iv.
-Façade treatments may utilize contemporary materials as long as they are compatible with the history of the area and historical building design.
+- Materials should be compatible with the architectural i. cladding of existing landmarks and the historic context of Mt.
+Vernon, Woodlawn Estate, historic Gum Springs, and related historic neighborhoods and places. - Façade treatments may utilize contemporary materials as long as they are compatible with the history of the area and historical building design. - iii.
+Facade treatments should utilize warm color materials, such as red brick, stone, wood, stucco (as accent), and metal cladding/fascia. - Façade treatments can incorporate the use of motifs and ornamentation on building facades, such as architectural accents, provided that it fits with traditional architectural styles and elements.